6 Dogs

 Ronald Chase Amick (May 5, 1999 – January 26, 2021), better known by his stage name 6 Dogs, was an American rapper.

-He rose to initial fame when he released a music video for his song "Flossing.”
-During this time, he also released his song "Faygo Dreams," which was certified Gold by the Recording Industry Association of America (RIAA).
+He initially rose to fame when he released a music video for his song "Flossing.”
+During this time, he also released his song "Faygo Dreams,” which was certified gold by the Recording Industry Association of America (RIAA).

 Biography

 Early life

 Ronald Amick was born on May 5, 1999.
 He preferred to go by his middle name, Chase.
 He had part Native American ancestry.
-He grew up homeschooled by his mother, later attending Alpharetta High School, where he started his music career as a 16 year-old junior.
+He grew up homeschooled by his mother, later attending Alpharetta High School, where he started his music career as a 17 year-old junior.

 Career

 Amick began posting songs to SoundCloud in 2016.
-In 2017 he released his eponymous debut album 6 Dogs.
+In 2017, he released his eponymous debut album 6 Dogs.
 Shortly after, he signed a record deal with Interscope records in 2018, leading him to pursue collaborations with rap media titans such as No Jumper, Cole Bennett, Benny Blanco, and Danny Wolf.

-In 2018, Amick co-directed a music video for his single "Buttcheeks" with Executive Producer and Director Cole Bennett.
+In 2018, Amick co-directed a music video for his single "Buttcheeks,” with executive producer and director Cole Bennett.
 Later that year, 6 Dogs and Danny Wolf released their collaborative EP 6 Wolves, which included rapper Yung Bans as the sole feature.
 Also in 2018, 6 Dogs released his single "Off the Gas" featuring Lil Skies.
 He left Interscope in 2019 to independently release his second studio album, Hi-Hats & Heartaches.

 Mental health

-During his career, Amick was open with his struggles with mental health.
-He was known to suffer from bipolar disorder and experience psychotic episodes.
+During his career, Amick was open about his struggles with mental health.
+He was known to suffer from bipolar disorder and psychotic episodes.
 He shared with fans how he became addicted to Oxycontin after a medical procedure, but later turned to music to treat his condition.

 Death

-On January 26, 2021, Amick died after falling from a building.
-It could not be determined if the fall was accidental or as a result of suicide.
+On January 26, 2021, Amick fell from a building in Atlanta and died.
+Due to his history of mental health issues, many people speculated that his death was a suicide; however, the manner of his fall could not be determined.
+Amick reportedly often went to the building's rooftop to stargaze.

 Legacy

-His third and final studio album, Ronald., was released posthumously on March 12, 2021, and exactly three years after his death, he made an appearance on Lyrical Lemonade’s debut album All Is Yellow (2024) alongside fellow rapper Snot.
+His third and final studio album, Ronald., was released posthumously on March 12, 2021.
+Exactly three years after his death, he made an appearance on Lyrical Lemonade’s debut album All Is Yellow (2024) alongside fellow rapper Snot.

 6 Dogs has generated more than 500 million streams on streaming services.